raseribanez/Tkinter-GUI-Class-Template/README.md

 And finally the good old mainloop to kick start it all

 I hope this template is of use to somebody.
 If it isn't I am not too bothered as I know I will get some use from it, that is why I made this repo, I make so many little Tkinter apps just playing around, and I get lazy...I find myself opening other projects as a starting point for a new one, so that was the reason I wanted a template to start me off.

+If you want to see how to apply your GUI project to this template, see the example program I included in this repository.
+I took an older program I wrote in Tkinter, and wrapped it completely in this template, so you can see where you would put your functions, and widgets, such as buttons, and labels.
+It asks the user to enter a frequency in MHz and then calculates the wavelength in meters for that frequency - I used it for designing antennas for Amateur Radio